ivogkas/Alzheimer-Handwriting-Detection-MachineLearning/README.md

 ## Dataset Description

-The DARWIN dataset is a comprehensive collection designed for research and development in handwriting analysis and biometric recognition.
-It includes detailed data from various handwriting tasks performed by individuals, providing a rich resource for developing and testing machine learning models.{https://github.com/your-repo-link}{DARWIN Dataset GitHub Repository}
+The [DARWIN dataset](https://archive.ics.uci.edu/dataset/732/darwin) is a comprehensive collection designed for research and development in handwriting analysis and biometric recognition.
+It includes detailed data from various handwriting tasks performed by individuals, providing a rich resource for developing and testing machine learning models.

 ### Dataset Details